3D Printer Service

 How fast can I have a 3D Print?

-As we are a 3D printing service based in the UK, we pride ourself on fast turnaround times.
+As we are a 3D printer service based in the UK, we pride ourself on fast turnaround times.
 Depending on the size of the “print” or build, it takes from as little as a few hours.
 As you will appreciate, our large 3D printing service can take several days.

 We also offer a three-tier costing system with turnaround times to suit different budgets and timeframes.